manuel-192/m-repo-info/README.md

 antergos-mup | Packages to update some Antergos packages antergos-maur | A selection of AUR packages

+The following instructions show how to get started with the repos.

 ## Edit /etc/pacman.conf
 Add all or selected of the following repo definitions:
 ```